ywCN/book-display-site/README.md

 - Only the most parent component that uses a particular piece of state needs to be connected to redux. like LCA.
 - **Whenever state changes, the container/component will automatically re-rendered.**
 - **Whenever state changes, the new state will be automatically assigned to props of the container/component.**

+## What happens after user clicks a button in Redux context
+1. user triggers an event, for example, click a button
+2. event listener will call `action creator`
+3. `action creator` returns an action as object
+4. this object is sent to all reducers automatically
+5. reducers will choose the type in the object and return corresponding output
+6. this output will be assigned to the corresponding piece of the application state
+7. since the state is changed, the corresponding components/views will be re-rendered automatically